View on phone

 - Cover the dough with a clean kitchen towel and let it rest for about 20 minutes.

 - Preheat the oven to 430°F (220°C).
 Add the cauliflower florets to a lined baking tray.

-- In a medium bowl, mix together the hummus, tomato paste, oregano, basil, thyme, salt, and pepper.
+- In a medium bowl, mix together the pizza sauce ingredients.

 - Lightly coat a work surface with flour.
 Divide the dough into two balls, as this recipe makes two large pizza crusts.

 - When the cauliflower is removed from the oven, pour over the remaining BBQ sauce.
 Toss to coat.

 - Divide and distribute the BBQ cauliflower florets over top of both pizzas.

 - Bake the pizzas in the preheated oven for 20 minutes, or until the crust is lightly golden.
 Rotate the position of the pizzas in the oven once at the halfway point.

 - Meanwhile, combine the yogurt, garlic, and salt in a bowl.

 - When the pizzas are ready, drizzle some of the garlic yogurt sauce on top, and sprinkle with sliced green onion, if desired.
 Enjoy!

 - †Self-rising flour is regular all-purpose flour, but with baking powder, and sometimes salt added to it.
 Self-rising flour can be found at most grocery stores located near the regular flour.

 - †We used spicy hummus, but you could try other flavours that are available to you.

 - †Nutrition tip: aim to use a plant-based yogurt that is fortified with calcium.

 - Best to enjoy immediately.